SurveyResearch/srgraphics/README.md

   * [Sage](http://www.sagemath.org/) - "a free open-source mathematics software system"
   * [Maxima](http://maxima.sourceforge.net/) - "a computer algebra system"
   * [Mathics](A free, light-weight alternative to Mathematica) - "a free, general-purpose online computer algebra system featuring Mathematica-compatible syntax and functions"
+  * [Gnu Octave](http://www.gnu.org/software/octave/)  "a high-level interpreted language, primarily intended for numerical computations.
+It provides capabilities for the numerical solution of linear and nonlinear problems, and for performing other numerical experiments.
+It also provides extensive graphics capabilities for data visualization and manipulation...quite similar to Matlab>"